-- 2 tsp of golden syrup
+- 2 tsp golden syrup

-- 3 egg whites, room temperature
+- 3 egg whites room temperature

 - While the chocolate is roasting place strawberries in a small baking dish and toss with the 2 tsp sugar.
 Roast for 30 to 40 minutes, or until the strawberries have collapsed and are surrounded by a puddle of their delicious red juice.
 Set aside to cool.

-- Preheat the oven to 170 degrees celsius (340 Fahrenheit).
+- Preheat the oven to 340 degrees F.

 - Place the cooled but still melted white chocolate in a bowl and add the melted butter and stir until smooth and combined.

 - In a the bowl of an electric mixer whisk together the eggs and brown sugar until the sugar is dissolved.
 Add the chocolate and butter mixture and whisk until well combined.
 Combine the flour, baking soda and salt into a separate bowl and add one third of the flour mixture to the chocolate mixture and mix until well combined.
 Follow with half the buttermilk and mix until combined.
 Add another third of the flour mixture, mixing until combined, before adding the remaining buttermilk and flour.
 When the mixture is thoroughly combined fill a 12 cup cupcake pan with paper liners and divide the mixture between the cupcake liners.
 Bake for 15 to 17 minutes of until the cupcakes spring back when pressed.
 Remove from the oven and cool on a wire rack.